 FLAGSTAFF, Ariz. — A Georgia company’s plan to build multifamily housing

-for Northern Arizona University students is on hold.
+for Northern Arizona University students spells trouble for the residents of a

-The Arizona Daily Sun quotes Young as saying that
+The Arizona Daily Sun reported that residents of